lvtierne/Python-Lesson-Plans/README.md

 # Python Lesson Plans
 Welcome to the <strong>Python Lesson Plans</strong> repository!
-This project is designed to offer structured learning materials for individuals<br> starting their journey with Python programming.
+This project is designed to offer structured learning materials for individuals starting their journey with Python programming.

 ## Purpose
-The aim of this repository is to provide a free, comprehensive, and progressively structured set of lesson plans for learning<br> Python.
-From absolute beginners to those looking to deepen their understanding, these lessons are crafted to guide you<br> through the language step by step.
+The aim of this repository is to provide a free, comprehensive, and progressively structured set of lesson plans for learning Python.
+From absolute beginners to those looking to deepen their understanding, these lessons are crafted to guide you through the language step by step.

 ## How to Use These Lesson Plans
 1. <strong>Browse Lessons:</strong> Navigate through the `lessons/` folder where each lesson is stored.
 Lessons are organized sequentially.